seschwartz8/UniversityRegistrar.Solution/README.md

 - Clone the repository on Github
 - Open the terminal on your desktop
 - \$git clone "insert your cloned URL here"
-- Change directory to the UniversityRegistrar directory, within the UniversityRegistrar.Solution directory
+- Change directory to the UniversityRegistrar.Solution directory, within the root directory
 - \$dotnet restore
 - Recreate our database structure with migration:
   - \$dotnet ef migrations add Initial